oils-for-unix/oils.vim/doc/algorithms.md

 YSH syntax within those limits.

 After writing this Vim plugin for YSH, I wrote docs describing the "coarse parsing" algorithm, linked below.

-A **surprise** may be that coarse parsing is not only easier than context-free parsing, but more accurate.
+It's perhaps **surprising** that coarse parsing is not only easier than context-free parsing, but more accurate.
 For evidence of that, see the bugs fixed in [tree-sitter-bash][], particularly in the external scanner:

 - <https://github.com/tree-sitter/tree-sitter-bash/commits/master/src/scanner.c>